Troyle moved in to receive the attack.

 “You’re with the Droxxon Mercenaries?”
 Troyle inquired.

-“19th chair, and currently owner of the two Azurite swords that were previously given to you.”
+“19th chair, and current owner of the two azurite swords that were previously given to you.”
 Vick answered proudly.

 The guards came up to them, listening to what was going on.

 “I see… so they’ve been passed down…” A bittersweet feeling rushed through him.
 “Why weren’t you using them?”

 “I figure you’d have noticed if I did, so I left them behind in Zuels.”